nabilhasan01/mic-mute-control/README.md

    - Triggers periodic audio device reinitialization.
 7. **Configure Startup**:
    - Enable "Start Minimized to Tray" to launch directly to the system tray.
-   - Enable "Start with Windows" to add the app to Windows startup.
+   - Enable "Start with Windows" to add the app to Windows startup (PyQt6 version properly handles paths with spaces).
 8. **Exit**:
    - Right-click tray icon, select "Exit".